boozallen/sdp-libraries/github_enterprise/README.rst

 External Dependencies
 =====================

-- The Github Enterprise library and the sdp library needs to be loaded as libraries inside your pipeline_config.groovy file.
+- The github_enterprise library and the sdp library needs to be loaded as libraries inside your pipeline_config.groovy file.